 Furna’s ovens are also customizable.
 You can assign a unique symbol to each oven that appears on the display when you pop it into the device.
 This helps you easily keep track of strains.
 The ovens also have colored mouthpiece nibs, letting you tell one from the other at a glance.

 Moving the vaporizer will show you the battery level, with each petal representing a 25% charge.
-To charge Pax 3, use the USB cable to plug it into your laptop.
+To charge PAX 3, use the USB cable to plug it into your laptop.
+PAX battery replacement is possible, but only for the very technically inclined.

 Furna’s digital display shows you how much power is left at the beginning of each session, and anytime you shake your wrist.
 So you’re never left guessing how soon the unit will need charging.